UPDATED ON 15 JANUARY 2025

 When to Seek Help

-While it’s normal to feel emotionally detached for short periods, if these feelings persist or if they’re accompanied by other signs of postpartum depression—such as intense sadness, irritability, or hopelessness—it’s important to seek help.
+While it’s normal to feel disconnected from your baby for short periods, if these feelings persist or if they’re accompanied by other signs of postpartum depression—such as intense sadness, irritability, or hopelessness—it’s important to seek help.
 There are various treatment options available, including therapy and medication, to help you work through these emotional challenges.
 Postpartum depression is a treatable condition, and with the right support, you can work toward feeling more connected with your baby.

 Final Thoughts